alvarorom3/skills-github-pages/_posts/2025-01-08-welcome-to-my-blog.md

 ---
 title: "welcome-to-my-blog"
 date: 2025-01-08
-post "Hello this is my first post ✌"
+post: "Hello this is my first post ✌"
 ---